 On September 28th, 2018, MoveIt was visited by State Legislators and Iowa Environmental Council Members for a tour of the MoveIt solar array.
-The energy tour was designed to encourage the use of environmentally-friendly energy and open up discussion regarding energy conservation in Iowa.

-The event was hosted by Iowa Environmental Council, an alliance of individuals and organizations that work together to protect Iowa's natural environment.
+Designed to encourage the use of environmentally-friendly energy and open up discussion regarding energy conservation in Iowa, the event was hosted by Iowa Environmental Council, an alliance of individuals and organizations that work together to protect Iowa’s natural environment.
 Joined by the Iowa Community Action Association, the two groups hosted an energy tour of three different businesses leading in Iowa energy conservation: MoveIt, the McFarland Clinic and New Opportunities.

 The tour began with a kick-off lunch at McFarland Clinic’s Carroll office.
 Ron Franzen, director of facilities was first to present.
 Franzen shared stories of McFarland’s energy efficiencies, noting that McFarland is Central Iowa’s largest physician-owned multi-specialty clinic.
 The McFarland facility uses 84 geothermal wells that reach 280 feet into the ground and an energy monitoring system that helps the building’s utilities “go to sleep” during the night and “wake up” again in the morning.

 The group then traveled across town to a home that has been updated through New Opportunities’ Weatherization Program.
 Mike Berg, weatherization director for New Opportunities and Mary Greving, director of the Low Income Home Energy Assistance Program, explained their roles and how the weatherization program has assisted 3,319 homes.